DhananjayKhodaskar/Local_Google_Authentication/README.md

 ```bash
   npm install
 ```
+3)Add `.env` file with:
+  * `PORT` - Port You can Specify on which port you want to Run Application (it runs on `PORT=8000` if you don't provide any).
+  * `GOOGLE_CLIENT_ID` - You Got from Google for Google OAUTH from https://console.cloud.google.com/apis/credentials
+  * `GOOGLE_CLIENT_SECRET` - You Got from Google for Google OAUTH from https://console.cloud.google.com/apis/credentials
+  * `GOOGLE_CALLBACK_URL` - You Got from Google for Google OAUTH from https://console.cloud.google.com/apis/credentials

-3)execute below command to run the server on localhost
+4)execute below command to run the server on localhost
 ```bash
   npm start
 ```